← Back to 史記

 使使使使 退

-Indeed music is joy—that which human emotion cannot avoid.
+Indeed, music is joy—that which human emotion cannot avoid.
 Music must express through sound and tone, take form in movement and stillness—this is the human way.
 Sound and tone, movement and stillness—nature and method's changes are exhausted here.
-Therefore humans cannot lack music; music cannot lack form.
+Therefore, humans cannot lack music; music cannot lack form.
 Form but not guided by the way cannot lack chaos.
 The former kings hated its chaos, therefore established the sounds of ya and song to guide it.
 They made their sound sufficient for joy but not licentious; made their patterns sufficient to bind but not weary; made their curved, straight, ornate, simple, upright, fleshy rhythms sufficient to move people's good hearts only.
 They did not let dissolute, heretical qi connect there.
 This is the former kings' establishment of music's method.
-Therefore music within the ancestral temple—ruler and ministers, superiors and inferiors together listen to it—then none are not harmonious and respectful.
+Therefore, music within the ancestral temple—ruler and ministers, superiors and inferiors together listen to it—then none are not harmonious and respectful.
 Within the clan leaders' neighborhood—elders and young together listen to it—then none are not harmonious and obedient.
 Within the inner chambers—father, son, brothers together listen to it—then none are not harmonious and intimate.
-Therefore music: examines unity to establish harmony; compares things to adorn measure; rhythms combine to form patterns.
-Thus it unites and harmonizes father-son, ruler-minister; attaches and intimates the myriad people.
+Therefore, music: examines unity to establish harmony; compares things to adorn measure; rhythms combine to form patterns.
+Thus, it unites and harmonizes father-son, ruler-minister; attaches and intimates the myriad people.
 This is the former kings' establishment of music's method.
-Therefore listening to the sounds of ya and song, will and intention become broad.
+Therefore, listening to the sounds of ya and song, will and intention become broad.
 Grasping the shield-axes, practicing their bowing, raising, bending, extending—their appearance becomes solemn.
 Following the connected signs, grasping their rhythms—the ranks and files become correct; the advance and retreat become orderly.
-Therefore music is heaven and earth's equal, the central harmony's record—that which human emotion cannot avoid.
+Thus, music is the harmony of Heaven and Earth, the guiding thread of balance and concord, and something human feelings cannot do without.

 37